robswc/tradingview-webhooks-bot/README.md

 ### Webhooks-Bot

-The webhooks bot is a simple framework for placing and manageing trades with tradingview's webhook alerts.
+The webhooks bot is a simple framework for placing and managing trades with tradingview's webhook alerts.

 ### Interface